 "First, as baptized Catholics, we can agree that we have been justified and we have been saved.
 Thus, in one sense, our justification and salvation is in the past as a completed action.
 The initial grace of justification and salvation we receive in baptism is a done deal.
 And Catholics do not believe we were partially justified or partially saved at baptism."

 Romans 5:1 says plainly that we are justified before a holy God by faith.
-Romans 5:2 continues on that thought and states that we have been reconciled to Him.
+Romans 5:2 elaborates on that thought and states that we have been reconciled to Him.
 In other words, we can now approach God with confidence because of what Christ has done on our behalf at Calvary.
-Nowhere does Romans 5:1 speak of getting justified and saved "in one sense."
+Nowhere does Romans 5:1 speak of getting justified and saved "in a sense" at infant baptism.
+Such an analysis utterly misses the point of Romans 5:1 and its context.
 Faith is our point of access to God.
-Tim Staples pointing to infant baptism totally misses the point of the text.

 "This text indicates that after having received the grace of justification we now have access to God’s grace by which we stand in Christ and we can then rejoice in the hope of sharing God’s glory.
 That word “hope” indicates that what we are hoping for we do not yet possess (see Romans 8:24)."